yeray142/q_volution_2026_sdu/README.md

 - [`/preparation-materials`](./preparation-materials): **Start Here.** Study guides and reading lists for the specific algorithms (QAOA, QML, ODEs).
 - `/challenges`:  Detailed PDF descriptions of each track.
 We're hoping to host these on Aqora!
-- `/datasets`: Links to the public datasets used in Track A and B. Agaib, on Aqora!
+- `/datasets`: Links to the public datasets used in Track A and B. Again, on Aqora!

 ## 🤝 Community & Support